MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mobile-faq.md

 ## Can a mobile form appear different based on the operating system (Windows, iOS, Android) of the mobile device?
 Example: If there are 2 forms in the same project (perhaps one form with fewer fields), loading a specific form based on the device operating system.

 Yes.
-This is done with mobile form rules to change forms based on Platform.

 In the Forms and Views editor you can select Form Rules and in the Rule, you can choose configuration by platform:

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/mobile-form-rule-platform.png)

-I believe it's also possible to have a configuration based on width; but I think it's a bit more explicit (specific number of pixels, if wider than X, display form Y), but I haven't gotten that far with configuration.

-## Question5: Are the Sales Entities (Leads, Opportunities, etc) still out of scope in our mobile app?
+## Are Sales entities such as Leads, Opportunities, etc and custom entities available for use on Field Service Mobile?

-Answer5: Any entity can be used in our app SO LONG as it is used in the context of Field Service.
-That is, a field service rep who needs access to opportunities can have access to those.
-BUT a sales person could not use our app to do purely sales stuff.
-Sales folks should use a D365 model app, power app, or a 3rd party (e.g. Resco).
+Any entity can be used in Field Service Mobile as long as it is used in the context of Field Service.
+That is, a field service rep who needs access to opportunities can have access to those, but a sales person could not use Field Service Mobile for sales functions.

 ## Question6: Is the Total Amount on the Work Order Product supposed to automatically calculate when marking the Work Order Product to Used?
 Right now it does not automatically do that...